staticbg/Game_of_Chess/README.md

     2) To have thorough tests.

-    3) To have at least started work on the console UI.
+    3) To have at least started working on the console UI.